JGarnica22/PSlab/HowTo's/HowTo_SetupTerminalWLS.md

 # How to Set up your Terminal in Windows Subsystem for Linux (WLS) :penguin:

-If you need to work with command-line tools and your computer is running on Windows system, you need to enable Linux subsystem (WLS) in order to get access to tools only available for Linux and macOS.
+If you need to work with command-line tools and your computer is running on Windows system, you need to enable **Linux subsystem (WLS)** in order to get access to tools only available for Linux and macOS.
 Moreover, shell scripts include in this reservoir (***PS***) will only be written in UNIX language (Linux and macOS).<br/>

-On top of that, The Windows Subsystem for Linux lets developers run a GNU/Linux environment -- including most command-line tools, utilities, and applications -- directly on Windows, unmodified, without the overhead of a virtual machine.
+On top of that, The Windows Subsystem for Linux lets developers run a **GNU/Linux environment** -- including most command-line tools, utilities, and applications -- directly on Windows, unmodified, without the overhead of a virtual machine.

-With WLS you can:
+<ins>With WLS you can</ins>

 1. Choose your favorite GNU/Linux distributions from the Microsoft Store.
 2. Run common command-line free software such as `grep`, `sed`, `awk`, or other ELF-64 binaries.